What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 27. Choose the right BI tooling: Don’t be overwhelmed by the dominant market position of Microsoft Power BI, but choose the tool or BI platform that best fits your organization’s needs and requirements.
 Check out our BI buyer’s guide here [year].

-28. Organize a button training: Organize a button training for the BI tool for your BI team, a few people from IT and for some future users.
+28. Organize a button training: Organize a button training for the BI tool for your BI team, a few people from IT, and some future users.

 30. Unlock the data sources: let IT, under the direction of the data engineer, unlock the data sources.
 At least make sure you have a copy of the tables you think you need on another server.

-31. Provide daily updates: idem, make sure overnight the (changed) data of the previous day is ready.
+31. Provide daily updates: idem, make sure the (changed) data of the previous day is ready overnight.
 Real-time updates are usually a bridge too far at this stage unless the business case clearly demonstrates that this is absolutely necessary.

 32. Explore the data: have the data engineer explore the data together with the data analyst.
 This way you quickly find out where possible problems may arise in terms of data quality, data linking, etc.